tha-rusha/tha-rusha/README.md

 - 👯 I’m looking to collaborate on **UI/UX Design | Mobile Application Development | Web Development**

-- 👨‍💻 All of my projects are available at [https://tharushadilhara.me/](https://tharushadilhara.me/)
+- 👨‍💻 All of my projects are available at [tharushadilhara.me](tharushadilhara.me)

 - 💬 Ask me about **Adobe Ps | Web Development | Mobile App Development**